No Mercy: How A Kansas Town Is Grappling With Its Hospital's Closure

 Over time, the Mercy hospital in Fort Scott became so much a part of the community that parents counted on the hospital's ambulance standing guard at the high school's Friday night football games.

-The hospital seemed to be everywhere, actively promoting population health initiatives by working with the school district to lower children's obesity rates as well as with local employers on diabetes prevention and healthy eating programs — worthy but, often, not moneymakers for the hospital.
+The hospital seemed to be everywhere.
+It actively promoted population health initiatives by working with the school district to lower children's obesity rates as well as with local employers on diabetes prevention and healthy eating programs — worthy efforts, but often not moneymakers for the hospital.

 "You cannot take for granted that your hospital is as committed to your community as you are," said Fort Scott City Manager Dave Martin.
 "We were naive."

 Indeed, in 2002 when Mercy decided to build a new hospital, residents raised $1 million for construction.
-Another $1 million was given by residents to the hospital's foundation for upgrading and replacing the hospital's equipment.
+Another $1 million was given by residents to the hospital's foundation to upgrade and replace hospital equipment.

 "Nobody donated to Mercy just for it to be Mercy's," said Bill Brittain, a former city and county commissioner.
-The point was to have a hospital for Fort Scott, county seat of Bourbon Country.
+The point was to have a hospital for Fort Scott, county seat of Bourbon County.

-But today Mercy is a major health care conglomerate, with more than 40 acute care and specialty hospitals, as well as 900 physician practices and outpatient facilities.
+But today, Mercy is a major health care conglomerate with more than 40 acute care and specialty hospitals, as well as 900 physician practices and outpatient facilities.
 Fort Scott's hospital is the second one in Kansas that Mercy has closed.

-The hospital's steady decline in patients, rising expenses and insufficient reimbursement "created an unsustainable situation for the ministry," said Tom Mathews, vice president of finance for Mercy's southwestern Missouri and Kansas region.
+A steady decline in patients, rising expenses and insufficient reimbursement "created an unsustainable situation for the ministry," said Tom Mathews, vice president of finance for Mercy's southwestern Missouri and Kansas region.

-But Fort Scott is a place that needs health care: One in 4 children in Bourbon County lives in poverty.
-People die much younger here than the rest of the state and rates for teen births, adult smoking, unemployment and violent crime are all higher in Bourbon County than the state average, according to data collected by the Kansas Health Institute and the Robert Wood Johnson Foundation.
+But Fort Scott is a place that needs health care: 1 in 4 children in Bourbon County lives in poverty.
+People die much younger here than the rest of the state, and rates for teen births, adult smoking, unemployment and violent crime are all higher in Bourbon County than the state average, according to data collected by the Kansas Health Institute and the Robert Wood Johnson Foundation.

 Ten percent of Bourbon County's more than 14,000 residents, about half of whom live in Fort Scott, lack health insurance.
 Kansas is one of 14 states that have not expanded Medicaid under the Affordable Care Act and, while many factors contribute to rural hospital closures, the GAO report found states that had expanded Medicaid had fewer of them.

-The GAO report also found that residents of rural areas generally have lower household incomes than their counterparts in bigger cities, and are more likely to have chronic health conditions - such as high blood pressure, diabetes or obesity - that affect their daily activities.
+The GAO report also found that residents of rural areas generally have lower household incomes than their counterparts in bigger cities and are more likely to have chronic health conditions — such as high blood pressure, diabetes or obesity — that affect their daily activities.

 The county's premature birth rate is also higher than the 9.9% nationwide, a number that worries Dr. Katrina Burke, a local family care doctor who also delivers babies.
 "Some of my patients don't have cars," she said, "or they have one car and their husband or boyfriend is out working with the car."